 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students register for the course listed below for 3 points.
+Students register for a total of 3 points and choose from among the courses offered below.
 Students should consult with their academic advisor for approval.